abrasive/shairport/CAR INSTALL.md

 The `alsa` settings are specific to the Pimoroni PHAT -- it does not have a hardware mixer and it does have a 32-bit capability which is worth enabling.

+### Extra Packages
-Next, a number of packages that will enable the Pi to work as a WiFi base station are needed:
+A number of packages to enable the Pi to work as a WiFi base station are needed:
 ```
 # apt-get install hostapd isc-dhcp-server
 ```